assumptionsofphysics/assumptionsofphysics.github.io/_problems/019-InnerProducts.md

 the Pythagorean theorem, except that $$a$$ and $$b$$ no longer represent orthogonal components, but $$c$$ and $$b$$ do.
 The idea, then, is to re-express the law of cosines and find the proper connection between vectors and geometry.
+Do we get a hyperbolic cosine in the analogy?
-1. non-degenaret skew-symmetric bilinear form - this defines only areas of parallelopipeds.
+1. non-degenare skew-symmetric bilinear form - this defines only areas of parallelopipeds.
 The connection should simply be that the area is $$ab \sin \alpha$$.
 Note that the sine is an odd function, therefore if we set $$\omega(a,b) = |a||b| \sin \alpha$$ the form must be skew-symmetric.